weimeilin79/rpg-rag/instructions/module-one/02-genai_lambda.md

 ### Configure the Trigger for the Lambda Function
 To configure the trigger for the Lambda function and connect to the topic in Redpanda Serverless using Kafka endpoint, follow these steps:

-1. Open the AWS Management Console and navigate to the Lambda service.
-2. Select the Lambda function you want to configure the trigger for (e.g., askSorcerer).
-3. In the function's configuration, go to the "Triggers" tab.
+- In the function's configuration, go to the "Triggers" tab.
-4. Click on the "Add trigger" button.
+- Click on the "Add trigger" button.
-5. For the trigger configuration, choose "Kafka".
+- For the trigger configuration, choose "Kafka".
-6. Enter the required details:
+- Enter the required details:
     - **Bootstrap Server**: Provide the Kafka endpoint of your Redpanda Serverless cluster.
     - **Kafka topic**: Specify the name of the topic you want the Lambda function to subscribe to `npc2-request`.
     - **Batch size**: Set the batch size to 1 to retrieve one record at a time.